 03 of 05

-This tub material is another very affordable option.
-This type of tub is made of layers of surface coat, polyester resin, with fiberglass reinforcement.
+Fiberglass is another affordable bathtub material.
+This type of tub is made of layers of surface coat, polyester resin, and fiberglass reinforcement.
 Fiberglass tubs are less expensive than acrylic but also less durable.

 - Very inexpensive